eLDoherty/eLDoherty/README.md

 - 🔧 I’m currently working on Indosoft.

-- 💡 I’m curious about Blockchain.
+- 💡 I’m curious about IoT.
 - 📖 I’m currently working with .NET Framework.
 - 📫 How to reach me dohertyleonardo@gmail.com.